rgamblin/assignment1/bio.md

 	it’s collective consciousness, but I worry that it’s a saturated profession, that maybe we have all the games we need.
 I’ll probably go for it anyway.

+	What I'm really interested in out of all of this is the ability to code.
+They say you truly learn to code or whatnot after ten thousand hours and I am here to get those ten thousand hours.
+I love what computers have done for every level of the world and I want to advance that personally.
+As we know and some others don't computers are just brainless, inanimate objects that need very specific instructions written by a person in order to do anything at all.
+This technological revolution of ours is being held up and propagated by an army of devs, and for at least the next ten thousand hours (non-consecutive!)
+I would like to join them.

 	Programming Background